 Residents who are approved for a Service or Emotional Support animal is responsible for, indemnify and hold harmless the University, from and against any and all lost liability, expense, claim, costs, suites and damages of every kind, nature and description arising from any property damage or personal injury caused directly or indirectly by animal.
 To prevent any health and safety concerns, residents are also responsible for their animal's wellbeing included, but not limited to, regular feeding, watering, bathing, grooming, flea/tick treatment, and veterinary care.
 In addition to ensuring the Service or Emotional support animal is properly secured, HRE also recommends that one not be away from their domicile for more than 24 hours without animal.
-In the event the resident were to become ill and require quarantine or isolation, a care taker who does not live on campus should be established to help care for the animal until the owner has been cleared from quarantine.
+Unless approved by the designated campus personnel, Residents who become ill and require quarantine or isolation should establish a caretaker who does not live on campus to help care for the animal until the resident has been cleared from quarantine or isolation.